 Prioritize Communication and Training When Rolling out an SPM Solution

-Communication and training are essential pieces of a successful launch – you need to design a communication plan that builds excitement at the beginning of the project, outlines expectations and provides an overview of the implementation and its benefits.
+Communication and training are essential to a successful launch – you need to design a communication plan that builds excitement at the beginning of the project, outlines expectations and provides an overview of the implementation and its benefits.
 A month prior to launch, the plan should reiterate expectations, advise on launch timing, provide transition notes and training plans.
 A good practice to consider is providing early access to your previously identified change agents – this will help build excitement and catch any coverage gaps before the solution is widely available.

-To ensure launch success, monitoring usage post launch is essential.
+To ensure launch success, monitoring usage post-launch is essential.
 You need to look at login statistics and reports to see where adoption is lagging or dropping off.
 Involving your sales leadership will give you valuable feedback and help assess concerns and value.
-Conducting surveys amongst your end users will determine demographics, usage, functionality, challenges and collecting recommendations will help understand the business outcomes and build a roadmap for solution support.
+Conducting surveys amongst your end users will determine demographics, usage, functionality, challenges and collecting recommendations will help understand the business outcomes and build a roadmap for sales performance management solution support.

 If you are considering a new application deployment, a sales program change, or are planning the future of Sales Performance Management at your organization, generating buy-in from your sales force is essential to your solution’s success.
 By involving them early and often you can turn what could be your largest program critic into your biggest SPM advocate.

 For more information surrounding best practices for maximizing end user adoption watch a recording of the webinar.